 REPORTING SEXUAL MISCONDUCT, SEX DISCRIMINATION, SEXUAL ASSAULT, AND SEXUAL HARASSMENT

 KCAI cannot resolve matters that are not brought to its attention and encourages any member of its community to report instances where they feel subjected to sexual misconduct, sex discrimination, or sexual harassment.
 All reports will be investigated.

-Reports may be made to the individuals listed below and suggestions are given based on the whether the complainant is a student or employee.
+Reports may be made to the individuals listed below and suggestions are given based on whether the complainant is a student or employee.

 Assistant Dean of Students: 816.802.3419